Analgesics (Paracetamol, Aspirin, Ibuprofen, Codeine, Tramadol®, Norspan®)

 - Slowed breathing

-Opioids can be highly addictive, so many doctors prefer to offer alternative analgesic options to their patients first.
+Opioids can be highly addictive.
 They also have the potential for accidental misuse due to the sense of confusion and drowsiness they can cause.
-However, it is possible for those with chronic pain to take regular doses of opioids to help manage their pain, providing their treating doctor is comfortable with this.
+It is possible for those with chronic pain to take regular doses of opioids to help manage their pain, providing their situation meets the current Australian opioid prescription guidelines.

 This information is part of CreakyJoints Australia’s comprehensive guide for patients living with rheumatoid arthritis.
 Learn more or download your free copy of Raising the Voice of Patients: A Patient’s Guide to Living with Rheumatoid Arthritis in Australia today.